Brian Flores: 2021 season

 Entering his third season, after veteran quarterback Ryan Fitzpatrick signed with the Washington Football Team on March 15, 2021, 2nd-year quarterback Tua Tagovailoa became the undisputed starting quarterback.
 During their season opener vs. the New England Patriots, the Dolphins won 17–16.
 After the opening win, Flores would join Don Shula as the only head coaches in franchise history to beat the Patriots multiple times in Foxboro.
 On September 19, on another divisional showdown versus the Buffalo Bills, starter Tua Tagovailoa suffered a rib injury that would cause him to miss the next 3 weeks.
 Miami would go on to lose that game 0–35.
 Flores made the decision to start Jacoby Brissett for the next 3 games, where he would go 0–3 as a starter which included a close Week 3 loss to the Las Vegas Raiders 28–31 in overtime, a 17–27 loss to Brissett's former team, the Indianapolis Colts, as well as a Week 5 blowout loss to the defending Super Bowl champion Tampa Bay Buccaneers 17–45, led by Tom Brady, whom Brissett backed up in 2016 as a member of the New England Patriots.
 On October 17, 2021, Flores and his team travelled to London, England, to take on the winless Jacksonville Jaguars, which marked Tua Tagovailoa's return from injury.
-Despite leading 13–3 in the first half, Flores' Dolphins lost 20–23 on a last-second field goal made by Jaguars kicker Matthew Wright, to snap the Jaguars' 20-game losing streak dating back to the 2020 season opener.
+Despite leading 13–3 in the first half, Flores's Dolphins lost 20–23 on a last-second field goal made by Jaguars kicker Matthew Wright, to snap the Jaguars' 20-game losing streak dating back to the 2020 season opener.
 After nearly 2 months of frustration and inconsistency, the Dolphins finally recorded their 2nd win of the season versus the Houston Texans in an ugly 17–9 win that featured nine turnovers and without Tagovailoa starting that game due to a fractured finger.
 On November 11, 2021, Flores guided the team to an upset victory over the Baltimore Ravens 22–10 on a Thursday Night Football game, the Dolphins' first win over the Ravens since 2015.
-On November 28, 2021, Flores' Dolphins defeated the Carolina Panthers 33–10 in Miami's first victory over Carolina since 2009.
+On November 28, 2021, Flores's Dolphins defeated the Carolina Panthers 33–10 in Miami's first victory over Carolina since 2009.
 On December 5, 2021, the Dolphins defeated the New York Giants 20–9, which was the team's first win over the Giants since 2003, as well as their first-ever home win over the Giants.
 On December 19, 2021, the Dolphins defeated the New York Jets 31–24 after Miami was down 7–17 in the first half and was also their first time sweeping the Jets in back-to-back years since the 1996 and 1997 seasons.
 In Week 16, the Dolphins pushed their win streak to 7 with a 20–3 win over the New Orleans Saints; however, it came to an end the following week with a blowout loss of 34–3 to the Tennessee Titans.
 The Dolphins wrapped up their 2021 season on January 9, 2022, with a win over the playoff bound Patriots, defeating them 33–24.
 This marked the first time since 2000 that the Dolphins swept the season series with the Patriots.
 The team finished the 2021 season with a 9–8 record after starting the season 1–7 and then going 8–1.
 The Dolphins were the first team in NFL history to lose seven straight games and then win seven straight games in the same season.
 They also clinched back-to-back winning seasons for the first time since the 2002 and 2003 seasons.